Shelley, West Yorkshire: Governance

 Shelley was a chapelry in the parish of Kirkburton, and from 1866 it was a civil parish, on 1 April 1938 the parish was abolished and merged with Kirkburton.
 In 1931 the parish had a population of 1566.

 Shelley had a population of 3,059 according to the 2001 census.

 It is part of the Kirkburton ward of Kirklees Council.

 Religion

 Shelley Methodist Church, off Far Bank at the west of the village, is a Grade II listed building dating to 1785–6, originally a Methodist New Connexion chapel.
 The Church of England's Gothic Revival Church of Emmanuel is on Huddersfield Road at the east of the village.
 Built in 1868, it is a Grade II listed building.
 A United Reformed Church on Water Lane is closed.

 Education

-Shelley has a primary school for children from Reception to Year 5.
-Next to the school in a prefabricated building is a pre-school and out-of-school club.
+Shelley has a primary school known as Shelley First School for children from Reception to Year 5.
+A pre-school and out-of-school club known as The Cabin is situated in a prefabricated building next to the school.

 Shelley College at the east end of the parish near the border with the parish of Denby Dale is for pupils from Kirkburton, Denby Dale and Scissett.
 Shelley High School, changed to Shelley College when it attained specialist status in science.
-The actress Lena Headey attended Shelley College.
+The actresses Lena Headey and Jodie Whittaker attended Shelley College.